ECMGIU/InternalWebsite/README.md

 ![Historical Data Ingestion Flowchart](diagrams/build/historical_data_ingestion.png)

 ### 4.2.
 Data Maintenence
 Since we've chosen NoSQL, we're going to carry a lot of redundant data through the structure. *This is intentional.* What this means, is we're going to denormalize (duplicate) data across different tables.
-For those of you with a strong relational background (K204, anyone) this sounds egregious. *I know.* What this allows though is an extremely simplified set of API calls that are incredibly performant.
+For those of you with a strong relational background (K204, anyone?) this sounds egregious. *I know.* What this allows though is an extremely simplified set of API calls that are incredibly performant.
 It's actually been used for a long time to achieve better performance in SQL queries, by minimizing the JOINs that occur on any particular request.

 The cost of this though, is when we update a record, we've also got to update everywhere else that data is replicated.
 We'll do this through another set of cloud functions, one for each [Collection](#3-collections-database-architecture).

 ### 4.3.
 Output
+In the longer term, I think we can start automating production of some deliverables.
+A couple ideas:
+- Use report feedback to compile a monthly selection of the best reports.
+- Build report books for exec meetings.
+- Post portfolio updates in Discord at some regular interval.
+- Congratulate analysts who outperform their peers.

 ## 5. Analytics
-*In this context, "Analytics" refers to tracking the pageviews, button clicks, uploads, logins, etc. within our application, rather than the portfolio analytics we've been doing.*
+> In this context, "Analytics" refers to tracking the pageviews, button clicks, uploads, logins, etc. within our application, rather than the portfolio analytics we've been doing.

+## Outstanding Questions
+1. How frequently do we need portfolio performance data updated?
+I say daily, because intraday is going to be expensive and if you really need intraday, just log in to Fidelity.
+If we do daily, we can just set up functions that keep everything updated at EOD.